 following attributes matter:

-- Ability to express written thoughts
+- Ability to express thoughts in writing

 - Dependability to show up at meetings

 - Ability to work late nights with group

 - Sense of responsibility